jcrichto/jasoncrichton.com/src/content/work/biolage.md

 title: Biolage
 publishDate: 2020-03-02 00:00:00
 img: /assets/work/biolage/listing.jpg
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: Biolage Botanical Redesign
+hero_type: img
+hero_video: /assets/work/keratin-complex/black-seq-contrast-opt.mp4
+hero_img: /assets/work/biolage/hero.jpg
 description: |
   We designed a whodunnit-style game to introduce Markdown formatting.
 Suspense — suspicion — syntax!
 tags:
-  - Design
+  - UX / Visual Design
-  - Dev
-  - User Testing
+  - Frontend Development
+  - E-mail Design and Development
 ---

 ## The Challenge

-The Biolage team enlisted Elevate’s expertise to create a separate immersive site experience for their products outside of its parent site, Matrix.
-They had just rebranded and wanted Elevate to utilize the new botanical-inspired design coupled with creating a simple navigation process for the complex assortment of product collections and products.
+The Biolage marketing team needed a new site experience split off from the Matrix brand.
+The new site needed to utilize the new botanical-inspired design coupled with creating a simple navigation process for the complex assortment of product collections and products.

 ## The Solution